longitude-jyang/longitude-jyang/README.md

 Hi there 👋

 I am a researcher at University of Cambridge, UK.
 My background is in mechanics and acoustics.
 I have worked six years in industry on rolling stock noise and vibration control.
-My current interest is in understanding how best use of computational models in engineering design, and more generally in decision makings.
+My current interest is in understanding how best use of computational models in engineering design, and more generally in decision-making.

 ## :abacus: Current Project